 Individuals desiring to purchases shares of common stock (the "Shares") in Moody National REIT II, Inc., a Maryland corporation (the "Company"), must sign and deliver a copy of the attached subscription agreement signature page ("Signature Page") along with the acknowledgement of receipt of the prospectus in Section 5 of this Subscription Agreement.
 If this subscription is accepted, it will be held, together with the accompanying payment, on the terms described in the Company's prospectus dated April 21, 2016 (the "Prospectus").
 Subscriptions may be rejected in whole or in part by the Company in its sole and absolute discretion.
-Upon completion of this transaction, investors will receive a confirmation of purchase, subject to accepted until at least five business days after the date the subscription is received.
+Upon completion of this transaction, investors will receive a confirmation of purchase, subject to acceptance by the Company, within 30 days from the date the subscription is received.
 In no event may a subscription for Shares be accepted until at least five business days after the date the subscriber receives the final Prospectus.